Sabang, Aceh: Administrative districts

 As at 2020, the city was divided into two districts (kecamatan), but in February 2021 a third district (Sukamakmue) was created from the more rural parts of the other two by taking in three villages (gampong) from each existing district.
-These are all listed below with their areas and their populations at the 2010 census and the 2020 census, together with the official estimates as at mid 2023.
+These are all listed below with their areas and their populations at the 2010 census and the 2020 census, together with the official estimates as of mid 2023.
 The table also includes the locations of the district administrative centres, the number of villages (gampong) in each district, and its postal codes.